escribis/CyberResidencesOCL/docs/index.rst

 "Rents" package
 ---------------
 The "Rents" package is basically answering "who is in the residence".
-A tenant pay for one or more rooms, but he or she may be responsible of a much larger group of residents.
+A tenant pays for one or more rooms, but he or she may be responsible of a much larger group of residents.
 These residents all occupy a room rented from that tenant.
 This diagram shows not only these concepts but also lists the constraints associated with each class.
 The "Rents" package heavily depends on the